RHioTResearch/BaseBeaconScanner/README.md

 # BaseBeaconScanner
-The framework independent part of the BLE scanner
+The framework independent part of the BLE scanner.
+Build and install this using:

+  mvn install

+This does depend on the